What happens in Fairfax County when the lease is over?

-If we don't receive such notice, we will strive to make choices that will keep your rental property producing the highest possible net income.
-This means that we will typically create a new lease for a tenant 6 to 8 weeks before the end of the lease in order to renew the lease.
+If we don't receive such notice, we will strive to make choices that will keep your rental producing the highest possible net income.
+This means that we will typically create a new lease for a tenant 6 to 8 weeks before the end of the lease term in order to renew the lease.

-At that point we give the tenant two choices:
+At that point we give the renter two options:

 - Month-to-month --- This will include a large rent increase.

-- Renew the lease --- This will lock the rental property up for another year with a small rent increase.
+- Renew the lease --- This will lock the rental up for another year with a small rent increase.

 When tenants break the lease

-Readying the rental investment
+Readying the rental

 We will have the carpet professional cleaned upon tenant move-out and the actual cost of carpeting will be deducted from the renter 's security deposit, per your lease.

-We recommend that the rental investor replace the carpet every 5 to 7 years.
+We recommend that the owner replace the carpet every 5 to 7 years.
 We recommend that the rental owner paint every 5 to 7 years.

 Utilities

-During vacancies we will either put the utilities in our name or in the rental investor's name.
+During vacancies we will either put the utilities in our name or in the property owner's name.

 Landlord Reference

-a free reference for property owners in Fairfax County
+a handy source for property owners in Fairfax County

-- Before you rent out your rental property in Fairfax County
+- Before you put a renter in your rental in Fairfax County

 - Collections and evictions